Treating back pain

 Hot and cold treatments

-Cold, such as an ice pack or a bag of frozen vegetables, placed on the painful area is also effective.
-Do not put the ice directly on to your skin because it might cause a cold burn.
-Wrap the frozen pack in a wet cloth before applying it to the affected area.
+Cold, such as an ice pack or a bag of frozen vegetables, placed on the painful area can also be effective.

-Another option is to alternate between hot and cold using ice packs and hot compression packs or a hot water bottle.
-Hot compression packs can be bought at most larger pharmacies.
+Another option is to alternate between hot and cold using ice packs and a hot water bottle.
+Hot and cold compression packs can be bought at most pharmacies.

 Changing your sleeping position can take some of the strain off your back and ease the pain.

 If you sleep on your side, draw your legs up slightly towards your chest and put a pillow between your legs.
-If you sleep on your back, placing a pillow under your knees will help maintain the normal curve of your lower back.
+If you sleep on your back, placing pillows under your knees will help maintain the normal curve of your lower back.

 Exercise and lifestyle